2yasti/EryBot/README.md

 # EryBot
 Ery is my persona character.
+She's a gentle, caring, and unexpectedly hilarious at some moment of time.
 Try interact with her to have a good day!